alejandraprj/alejandraprj/README.md

 ### alejandraprj with react

-my name is ale, and you can learn more about me in [alejandraprj.com](https://alejandraprj.com).
+My name is Alejandra, and I am rising senior at Harvard studying Computer Science.
+You can contact me [here](https://alejandraprj.com/contactme/).